-Fig. 6.
-N-Ras dimer structural model and its interaction sites.
+Fig. 6 N-Ras dimer structural model and its interaction sites.
 (A) N-Ras dimer structural model in accordance with all four experimentally observed distances.
-The dimer interface is formed by helices $\alpha 4$ (blue) and $\alpha 5$ (yellow).
+The dimer interface is formed by helices α 4 (blue) and α 5 (yellow).
 The binding sites of SOS (green), Ras-GAP (orange) and Raf (brown) are accessible for the respective Ras interaction partners.
-The nucleotide binding site and the switch I (pink) and II (cyan) are not involved into the dimer interface as they are on the opposite side of the dimer interface.
-(B) Alignment of all Ras isoforms with nonconserved amino acids highlighted in light gray.
-The key contact residues D154/R161 (green) stabilizing the Ras dimer (Fig 4 and 5) are conserved among all Ras isoforms.
+The nucleotide binding site and the switch I (pink) and II (cyan) are not involved in the dimer interface as they are on the opposite sides of the dimer interface.
+(B) Alignment of all Ras isoforms with non-conserved amino acids highlighted in light gray.
+The key contact residues D154/R161 (green) stabilizing the Ras dimer (Fig. 4 and 5) are conserved among all Ras isoforms.